lukebemish/lukebemish.github.io/_posts/2025-09-14-gradle-dependencies-part-4.md

 Gradle has no native system for supporting repository layouts other than `ivy` and `maven`, nor any system for supporting metadata formats other that those listed above.
 Or, at least, not directly.
 It turns out that with some creativity, Gradle gives us the right toolbox to do this, however!

-For this post, I've picked an example of a metadata format gradle doesn't natively support: PyPI packages.
+For this post, I've picked an example of a metadata format Gradle doesn't natively support: PyPI packages.
 [PyPI](https://pypi.org/), or the Python Package Index, is a repository of Python packages.
 Packages have dependencies, versions, and potentially multiple possible sets of artifacts or dependencies per version (e.g. for different platforms, or different Python versions).
 Overall, though, there's nothing that _shouldn't_ be possible to map onto Gradle's dependency model, if we use some creativity.

 {% alert note %}
 In the last few blog posts, the examples have mostly been in Groovy, as if they were in a buildscript; this post will include mostly examples written in Java, though, as if this were a Gradle plugin.
 The corresponding code is available on [GitHub](https://github.com/lukebemish/pypi-in-gradle-demo).